 The samples seem to be similar in magnitude.
-They are both in the hundreds number set .
+They are both in the hundreds number set I’m not sure what you mean here.
+Perhaps you mean to say sample mean?(-0.5).
 The standard deviations are also similar with an absolute difference of 3.3 mg/dl.
+Final score: 2.5/3